dxvo/DGJ_project/README.md

 #### Conclusion/Discussion
-- We dont see much correlation between oil price and Houston House Price Index.
+- We do not see much correlation between oil price and Houston House Price Index.
-- The two main factors that drive Housing Index according to our findings are: Population and the rising of construcion cost.
-The final regression equation is : HPI = -0.06 – (0.40*CMI) + (4.90*H_pop) where HPI = House Price Index, CMI = Construction Material Index, H_pop = Houston Population (thousands).
+- According to our findings, the two main factors driving the Houston HPI are: Population and the rising cost of construcion.
+The final regression equation derived is : HPI = -0.06 – (0.40*CMI) + (4.90*H_pop) where HPI = House Price Index, CMI = Construction Material Index, H_pop = Houston Population (thousands).
 The R-squared value is .501 which means the trend of HPI can be exlpained about 50% by these two factors.
 - The final linear regression line implies that when population raises by 1%, the HPI will go up by 4.9%.

 #### Limitation and future work
-- Our dataset sample size is small dues to the fact that population is can only measure annualy
+- Our dataset sample size is small due to the population data that is recorded annually.
 - The effect of oil price can be under-estimated.
-Future works can be done to find correlation between oil price and other independent factors.
+Future work can be done to find the correlation between oil price and other independent factors.